 Below are answers to frequently asked questions about the Berkeley MBA for Executives Program.
-Please don't hesitate to contact us to further discuss these or any other questions you may have about Berkeley-Haas and the EMBA program.
+Please don't hesitate to contact us to further discuss these or any other questions you may have about Berkeley Haas and the EMBA program.

-In both programs, you can take advantage of Berkeley-Haas' vast resources, and you will earn the same Berkeley MBA degree.
-The key differences are in the experience level of the students, the program structure, the residency aspect, the class size, and some of the programmatic elements, such as five field immersions that make up 25 percent of the curriculum.
-With classes meeting about every three weeks, the program also attracts more students from outside the San Francisco Bay Area.
+In all programs, you can take advantage of Berkeley Haas' vast resources, and you will earn the same Berkeley MBA degree.
+The key differences are the experience level of the students, the program structure, the residency aspect (EMBA), the class size, and some of the programmatic elements, such as EMBA's five field immersions that make up 25 percent of the curriculum vs. EW's Signature Events.
+For more detailed information, please view our program comparison website.

 The Berkeley MBA for Executives Program curriculum engenders the same general management perspective and focus on innovative leadership as the school's acclaimed Full-Time and Evening & Weekend MBA programs.

 The EMBA program consists of 19 units of core courses and 22 combined units of elective coursework and immersion modules, including leadership communication, an applied innovation course on problem framing and design thinking, one on Silicon Valley innovation, an international trek, and a final immersion that is industry-specific, for example, a deep dive into public policy and learning how business works in Washington, DC.